Carolinas HealthCare System provides rehabilitation care for patients of all ages and for a variety of conditions.

 Testing may include:

 - Behavioral hearing assessment: Requires the patient to show a response to sounds.
+Consistent reliable behavioral threshold testing is possible with children as young as 6 months developmental age.

 - Immittance audiometry: Assesses middle ear function through tests called tympanometry and acoustic reflex testing.